 - 9,474 local civilian staff (30 November 2016);

 - 1,577 UN Volunteers.

 The UN does not have its own military force; it depends on contributions from Member States.

 In addition to maintaining peace and security, peacekeepers are increasingly charged with assisting in political processes; reforming judicial systems; training law enforcement and police forces; disarming and reintegrating former combatants; supporting the return of internally displaced persons and refugees.

 Department of Peacekeeping Operations (DPKO)

-There are about 113,000 military, police and civilian personnel, serving on 15 peacekeeping operations and one special political mission, all led by the UN Department of Peacekeeping Operations (DPKO).
+There are more than 118,000 military, police and civilian personnel, serving on 16 peacekeeping operations all led by the UN Department of Peacekeeping Operations (DPKO).

 Department of Field Support (DFS)